 If your school has offered the College Board Pre-AP Program in past years, but you are a new Course Audit administrator for your school, please call 877-262-7320 to get your Course Audit access code.
-Create your College Board account, and then follow the steps for the renewing school Course Audit administrator.
+Create your College Board account, and then follow the steps for a renewing school Course Audit administrator.

 - What if I have a new teacher for a course that our school offered in previous years?

-If you have a course you offered in previous years, but you have a new teacher instructing that course, that teacher should follow the steps for the Pre-AP teacher for new schools.
+If you have a course you offered in previous years, but you have a new teacher instructing that course, that teacher should follow the steps for a Pre-AP teacher for new schools.
 Once the teacher completes their steps, then they will appear in your queue to confirm as the teacher of record (including co-teachers).

 - Can the Pre-AP and AP Course Audit administrator be the same person?